 A GVSHP rally against the NYU 2031 plan, images courtesy of GVSHP.

 Neighborhood organizations often push for landmarking efforts if they feel the essence of their neighborhood may be compromised by overdevelopment; landmarking efforts sometimes involve a particular building that has strong historic and cultural associations for the neighborhood and the city.
-A recent example of this is the South Village Historic District, designated at the end of last year, which which prevented a 300-foot-tall dorm from being built on Washington Square South.
+A recent example of this is the second phase of the South Village Historic District, designated at the end of 2013, which prevented a 300-foot-tall dorm from being built on Washington Square South.
 The district has since (December 2016) been expanded to include another ten blocks, or 160 buildings, bringing the total number of buildings landmarked in neighborhood since 2003 to 1,250.

 Brooklyn Heights.
 Image © CityRealty